Red soil: Composition

 Red soils are generally derived from the weathering of crystalline and metamorphic rock in areas of high rainfall.
 Red soil contains large amounts of clay and thin organic and organic-mineral layers of highly leached soil resting on an alluvium red layer.
-The composition and agricultural properties of red soil varies across regions.
+The composition and agricultural properties of red soil vary across regions.
 One type of red soil may be considered infertile in one region but nutrient-rich in another.
 There is not a singular composition that classifies all red soils.

 Soil fertility and management practices

 Red soils are typically difficult for crop cultivation because high leaching leads to low water holding capacity, low nutrients, low organic matter (humus), and acidification.
 Fluctuations in the concentration of iron within red soil are found to have significant implications on its fertility and growth properties.
 The fertility of red soils can be improved with various farming techniques.

 Liming

-The process of soil liming helps to raise the pH of acidic soils.
-Because red soils are generally acidic in nature, liming is a useful farming technique to allow crops that don't tolerate acidic environments to thrive in red soil.
+The soil liming process helps raise the pH of acidic soils.
+Because red soils are generally acidic, liming is a valuable farming technique that allows crops intolerant of acidic environments to thrive in red soil.
 However, modern research suggests that liming may have long-term environmental consequences on the soil.
 The systematic overflow of water through the soil gets into the organic matter of relevant sophgate of the soil.